 Force snapd to refresh installed snaps

 If an immediate snap refresh is desired, invoke

 snap refresh on the

 applicable cluster components.
 For example, refresh all snaps on all

 juju exec --application etcd 'snap refresh'

 As another example, only refresh the

 cdk-addons snap on the

-kubernetes-master/0 unit with:
+kubernetes-control-plane/0 unit with:

-juju run --unit kubernetes-master/0 'snap refresh cdk-addons'
+juju exec --unit kubernetes-control-plane/0 'snap refresh cdk-addons'